ABUS uGrip Bordo 5700 Review

 Ease of Use

 However, the entire lock operates smoothly, from inserting the key to manipulating the lock around wheels and frames.
-The key is similar to a house key and simple to see when it is fully inserted.
+The key is similar to a house key and easily visible when fully inserted.
 Most other locks reviewed had keys that were harder to tell when they were inserted.
-This is an advantage for the Bordo, because turning your key before it is fully inserted into the locking mechanism can jam the lock.
-It comes with two keys, and ABUS offers replacement keys to the tune of $13 apiece.
-When it comes to keys, our other favorite design was found on the Hiplok Original: Superbright.
+Therefore, we consider this an advantage for the Bordo because turning your key before it is fully inserted into the locking mechanism can jam a lock.
+The trouble, though, is that the lock has the potential to face into the bike frame, i.e., away from you, so you have to unlock the Bordo blindly.
+This could be an issue if you're grabbing your bike after class at night or in inclement weather conditions when the last thing you want to do is fiddle with a bike lock.
+The Bordo comes with two keys, and ABUS offers replacement keys for a small price.

 The faster you can lock up your bicycle, the better.
 This lock quickly releases from its mount and snakes through your frame and wheel.
-It is unique in that you do not need the key inserted to secure it.
+It is unique because you do not need the key inserted to secure it.
 We've all struggled in awkward positions when locking up our bikes.
 Leaning over your wheels or the bike rack, it's much easier if you don't have to insert the key and turn it to lock up, which comes with a satisfying snapping sound.
-We also love that the housing for the locking mechanism rotates, unlike on the INBIKE lock, which increases its user-friendliness.
-U-locks and chains tend to be easier to use than folding locks, but it depends on the type of structure you are using to secure your bicycle.
-U-locks are easiest on standard bike racks, while chains are perfect for larger structures like trees or lampposts.
-We appreciate that ABUS attempted and succeeded to make a folding lock that is as easy to use as these other lock forms.
+This is what edged the Bordo over the Seatylock Foldylock Compact in this metric.

 The mount is also a cinch to install.
 If you opt to use the sturdy hook and loop straps, the installation takes no more than 15 seconds.
 If you fasten the mount to the water bottle cage screw holes, it's straightforward and complete within a minute.